 Are you responsible for keeping your healthcare organization adequately staffed?
 Then you know it can be a challenge to fill positions with only local candidates.
 For rural locations in particular, the task can prove especially tough.
-With fewer than 9% of physicians opting for rural jobs, the need to recruit out of area is both critical and challenging.
-Here are six tips that will help you to be more successful in recruiting out-of-area physicians.
+While 20% of Americans live in rural areas, only 11% of physicians opt for rural jobs, so the need to recruit out of area is both critical and challenging.
+Whether you’re struggling to attract talent to a metro hospital or a small rural facility, these six tips can help you to be more successful in recruiting out-of-area physicians.

 1. Offer what physicians want

 Studies show that the up-and-coming generation of physicians has distinct expectations of their employers.
 They want the ability to practice quality medicine while having a voice in the process and more autonomy.
 They are also more concerned about work/life balance.

 John Giglietta, president of CompHealth’s permanent placement division, says, “Gone are the days when many physicians are self-employed entrepreneurs willing to work endless hours, nights, and weekends.
 Flexibility in the working arrangement is extremely important, and if you can arrange flexibility for your workforce, it can be a real game changer.”
 More paid time off, part-time work, and a variety of flexible options will attract out-of-area physicians to your openings.

 A complex incentive structure or incomprehensible documentation can keep a doctor from signing on.
 “Sometimes the issue we hear from physicians who interviewed with a practice,” Giglietta says, “is not so much that they think the compensation is low, but that they can’t understand it.”